KABoissonneault/DFU-Mod_Repair-Tools/README.md

 ## COMPATIBILITY

+### Repair Tools
+This mod entirely replaces Repair Tools.
+Do not use the two together.

 ### Roleplay Realism: Items
 The new chain mail and brigandine armors can be properly repaired by the repair tools